jinlee487/jinlee487.github.io/_posts/2021-05-09-coding-test-review-first-post.md

 I only managed to solve 2 out of the 5.

-Still, I am proud of my progress and I am certain that I will do better on the next coding test.
+Still, I am proud of my progress, and I am certain that I will do better on the next coding test.